ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab11.md

 2.  *Brief Description*: A brief description of your initial stage for planning the project.
     If you have a clear, or even a vague idea, about what you want to do, write about that.
     If you have no idea at all what you want to do; write "We need help and guidance in choosing a project topic."

-3. If you do have a project topic in mind, think though the steps you'd need to take to go from a starting point, to a finished product.
+3. If you do have a project topic in mind, think through the steps you'd need to take to go from a starting point, to a finished product.
 Try to identify at least three separate stages.
-Having more stages is good, to certain point.
+Having more stages is good, to a certain point.
 (Rule of thumb: five is about right.
 Seven to eight is ok.
 More than twelve, and you are probably getting too detailed in the planning, too soon.)

     Put this in a section called `# Stages`.
 Stages should be identifiable steps where you have something that works.
 For example, for the doomsday clock listed above, here are four initial stages.